 So far we have outlined that merger arbitrage can provide attractive, consistent low-risk returns over time.
 Where can the strategy go wrong?

 A broken deal can be very costly for an arbitrageur.
 When an acquisition falls apart, losses suffered can be 10x, or higher, than the expected profit from a successful arbitrage investment.
 Given an arbitrageur typically needs 10 successful arbitrage trades to make up for a broken deal, the strategy should be conducted within a robust risk-management framework.
 Diversification is key.

 Luckily, there exists an upside scenario in an arbitrage trade – the bidding war.

 A bidding war occurs when an interloper unexpectedly offers a higher price for the target company.
 In this situation, the arbitrageur will profit well in excess of the original expected spread as the acquisition price offered either by the interloper, or the increased bid offered by the original acquiror, tends to be materially higher than the starting bid.
 One lucrative bidding war for a target can make an investor’s year.

-The below pie chart displays the outcome of all mergers and acquisitions in Canada from 2010 to 2018.
+The below pie chart displays the outcome of all mergers and acquisitions in the U.S. from 2011 to 2019.

 The Arbitrage Playbook